aaps/MCmotions/README.md

 #ToDo:
 1
-good rotation of entitys, instead of the muck we have now ! testing and finetuning entity location/movement more block colors on the right blocks block textures more block shapes for map import refactoring like there is no tomorrow
+good rotation of entitys, instead of the muck we have now ! more block shapes for map import refactoring like there is no tomorrow

 2
-import blockchanges (after map import is done) what to do with block placements that have an interesting shape like stairs ?
+import blockchanges (after map import is done) what to do with block placements that have an interesting shape like stairs ? more block colors on the right blocks block textures

 3
 recording the details, animations of blocks, particles, lightning, rain, etc